Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain

 It May Be More Than a Consistency Issue

 One of the issues to evaluate is the use of overtones.
 Females typically have voices that are higher in pitch and have fewer overtones than men’s voices.
-Dogs, equipped with their sensitive ears, are extraordinarily capable of detecting such tones, they therefore perceive the female voice as less firm when compared to a man’s.
+Dogs are equipped with their sensitive ears and are extraordinarily capable of detecting such tones.
+They perceive the female voice as less firm when compared to a man’s.
 As a result, some dogs are more likely to respond to a man.
 Perhaps not out of pleasure, but a bit out of intimidation.

 But the very best news is that a well-trained dog ultimately responds well to both!
 Pam Young, a certified dog trainer, says that women have a better ''good dog'' tone of voice, whereas men do better with the ''bad dog" tone.
 She recommends watching the dog's reactions upon being reprimanded for doing something bad using both the good tone of voice and the bad.
 Very likely, the dog will react according to the tone.